 A free and private clipping tool for writers, podcasters, sales professionals — anyone compiling text research for any purpose.

-3) the web page title).
+3) The web page title

 You can deselect any of these three that you don't need to capture.
-You don't choose File | Copy or use any other shortcut.
+And you don't have to choose File | Copy or use any other shortcut.

 That's it.
 Faster research, encouraging you to do more to prepare your podcast episodes.